 - Child Protective Services: Investigation Essentials for Texas Families

 - What can be done if CPS has taken possession of your child in Texas?

 - CPS and how The Law Office of Bryan Fagan, PLLC, can help

 - Child Custody Basics in Texas

 - Texas Parental Visitation – Texas Standard Possession Orders in Harris and Montgomery County, Texas – Part 1

 - Supervised Visitation in a Texas Divorce: Can it happen to me?

-Our cps defenselawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
-Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+Our cps defense lawyers lawyerslawyers in Houston, TX, are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Contact the Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
+The Law Office of Bryan Fagan, PLLC, handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County, and Waller County.